 - changes within living memory.
 Where appropriate, these should be used to reveal aspects of change in national life.

 - events beyond living memory that are significant nationally or globally.
-For example, the Great Fire of London, Flight or events commemorated through festivals or anniversaries.
+For example, the Great Fire of London, the Moon Landing or events commemorated through festivals or anniversaries.

 - the lives of significant individuals in the past who have contributed to national and international achievements.
 Some will be used to compare aspects of life in different periods.
-For example, Captain James Cook and Neil Armstrong.
+For example, Florence Nightingale and Neil Armstrong.

 - significant historical events, people and places in their own locality.